How to Take Better Pictures of Your Family

 Watch your backgrounds

 The best portraits focus on the person and keep the background neutral.
 Look for solid walls, a blanket of trees or water for the background.
 Watch for poles, trees or branches that might look like they are coming out of someone’s head.
-Use a short depth of field (portrait mode on your smart phone) or use software in post to put the background out of focus.
+Use a short depth of field (portrait mode on your smartphone) or use the software in post to put the background out of focus.

 Watch out for high contrast